St PaulinusCatholic Primary Academy

 We are proud to work with all the Catholic schools across our two local authority areas, particularly as the Trust grows and benefits from the expertise and knowledge that other schools joining in the future will bring.

-Visit UsPersonal, Social, Health and Economic (PSHE) education is a school subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+RPSHE is a school subject taught each week in every classroom, from Nursery to Year 6, in which all pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future both at school and life outside in Modern-day Britain.
 It helps children and young people to stay healthy and safe while preparing them to make the most of life and work.
-PSHE education also helps pupils to achieve their academic potential.
+RPSHE education also helps pupils to achieve both their academic potential and maximise their character strengths.

 This Programme of Study for key stages 1 and 2 is based on three core themes